eladpotok/teamsGenerator/README.md

 ## Add your own algorithm
 First, think of an algorithm which makes sense and could be helpful and disribute it!

-In Algo folder you could find AlgoType enum which declares the existing algo type.
+In Algo directory you could find `AlgoType` enum which declares the existing algo types.
 Add you new enum value.
-Now, Create your own folder for your algorithm with the name of your algo with a postfix of Algo.
+Now, Create your own directory for your algorithm with the name of your algo with a postfix of Algo.
 For instace, if you create an algorithm with the name **TheBestAlgoEver** you should add enum with the name `TheBestAlgoEver` and folder with the name `TheBestAlgoEverAlgo`.

+Now, just follow the interface I exposed.
+`IAlgoManager` is an interface for your algorithm manager which contains the `ITeamsAlgo` and `IPlayerReader`.
+`ITeamsAlgo` is basically the algorithm core, and `IPlayerReader` is an engine of reading your players list.

+`players.json` is a very important file you should persist.
+This json file (or any other type, you can define your own file format) contians an array of players.
+Your new directory must contains this file in order to load this file while generating the teams.